mikeo24/NBA-MVP-Prediction-model/README.md

-# NBA-MVP-Prediction-model
+# NBA MVP Prediction Pipeline

+### A Two-Stage Machine Learning Approach to Identifying and Ranking MVP Candidates

+## Overview

-This project develops an end-to-end machine learning pipeline to predict NBA Most Valuable Player (MVP) outcomes using historical player performance data.
-This approach addresses extreme class imbalance and zero-inflated voting data while closely reflecting real-world MVP voting behavior.
+This project builds an end-to-end machine learning pipeline to predict NBA Most Valuable Player (MVP) outcomes using historical player statistics.
+Rather than treating MVP voting as a single prediction task, the project mirrors the real-world voting process by decomposing it into two stages:
+**1. Identifying MVP-caliber players** (classification) **2.
+Ranking those elite players by expected vote share** (regression)

+This approach addresses the extreme class imbalance and zero-inflation inherent in MVP data.